How to Use Field Test Mode to Check Your iPhone Signal Strength

 To view your phone’s signal strength in dBms for the nearest cellular tower:

-Once you’ve checked your signal strength in field test mode, you may want to compare it to other areas of your home.
+Once you’ve checked your signal strength in field test mode, you may want to compare your signal strength in different areas of your home.
 Your reading will be more accurate if you turn off your cellular connection and restart it before taking additional readings.

 This resets your cellular connection so you can take another measurement in field test mode.